Colorado’s Public Workforce System

 Median Wages of Staff Assisted Participants, PY16 – PY20

-This chart shows the median wages of Wagner-Peyser participants who were successfully employed from PY16 – PY20 (in both part-time and full-time employment), including median wages prior to entry, at entry, and up through 4-years after program participation.
+This chart shows the median wages of Wagner-Peyser participants who were successfully employed from PY16 – PY20, including median wages prior to entry, at entry, and up through 4-years after program participation.

 Median Wages of Staff Assisted Participants